Keith Rawle: Football

 Rawle usually played as a forward pocket and had two stints with Essendon.
 He was a member of Essendon's VFL premiership teams in 1946 and again in 1949 when he kicked three goals in what would be his last VFL game.
+He also received a premiership medal for the 1942 VFL Grand Final as the emergency - he did not take the field.

 He also played in three losing Grand Final sides, all of which were close games.
 In 1943 his team lost to Richmond by five points, in 1947 they were defeated by a point to Carlton and in 1948 Essendon lost a Grand Final replay to Melbourne after drawing the original game.

+He won the Best Utility Player award in 1943 and in both 1946 and 1948 won the Most Unselfish Player award.
+In 1947, he was runner-up to Bill Hutchison for the Crichton Medal.
 Rawle won the 1951 Ballarat Football League best and fairest award, the Ballarat Courier newspaper Gold Medal, representing Redan, which he was captain - coach of between 1950 and 1954, winning the 1952 premiership.

 War service

-During World War II, from 1942 to 1946, Rawle served in the Royal Australian Air Force.
+He was enlisted in 1942 and from 1944 to 1946 was in active service in New Guinea for the Royal Australian Air Force.
+He was part of the 1st Aircraft Performance Unit, serving as a wireless maintenance mechanic.

 Cricket

 In 1948 he played a first-class cricket match for Victoria against Tasmania in Hobart and made 10 runs.

 Rawle also played 113 first eleven, Melbourne District Cricket matches for the Essendon Cricket Club between 1940 and 1950.

+He was selected to tour with the Australian Test Team but broke his wrist the week prior to departure.